tdwg/bdq/tg2/_review/docs/supplement/index.md

 3.4 Parameterising the tests
 3.5 Independence and Paired test
 3.6 Considerations for use of MultiRecord Measures
-3.7 Considerations Concerning Input Data Values for AMENDMENTS 4 Rationale Management Documentation
+3.7 Input Data Values for AMENDMENTS
+3.8 Amendments and Annotations
+4 Rationale Management Documentation
 4.1 Developing tests with Github Issues
 4.2 Github Tags and Categorizing Issues